georgewin18/axon-backend/README.md

    ```bash
    node index.js
    ```
-4. done, your api is ready!
+4. done, the backend is ready!